-Please make sure you have you hair tied back.
+Please make sure you have you hair tied back and are NOT wearing any hairspray.
 All equipment will be provided for the course.

 Duration: 1 day course